-DTP petitioned to exclude wastewater treatment sludge resulting from a zinc phosphating conversion coating process on truck bodies which have aluminum components.
-When treated, the wastewater from the conversion coating on aluminum results in a listed waste.
-F019.
+AAI petitioned to exclude wastewater treatment sludges resulting from a zinc phosphating conversion coating process on car and truck bodies, which have aluminum components.
+When treated, the wastewater from the conversion coating on aluminum results in a listed waste, F019.
 The wastewater from the phosphating process entering the wastewater treatment plant combines with wastewaters from other operations at the plant including cleaning and rinsing operations, electrocoating processes, vehicle leak testing, and floor scrubbing.
 Wastewaters include alkaline cleaners, surfactants, organic detergents, rinse conditioners from cleaning operations and overflows and rinse water from electrocoating.
 All sludge from the treatment of this wastewater is regulated as RCRA hazardous waste F019.